-Molly, who was originally born in Samoa and moved to the United States at the age of 10, is today an inspiring mother, grandmother, homeowner, and the ultimate success story of what is possible in overcoming homelessness.
+Molly, who was born in Samoa, is an inspiring mother, grandmother, homeowner, and a testament to what is possible in overcoming homelessness.

 Molly first found herself without stable housing after returning to California from Hawaii in search of a better life.
-With five children and without a stable place to live, Molly spent more than a year seeking shelter and bouncing around between the houses of friends or family throughout the Bay Area.
-Trying to stay strong for her children but living with housing instability for prolonged time, Molly began to fall into depression.
-Fortunately, Molly was on a housing list through the county, and one day unexpectedly received notification there was a place waiting for her at Island Bay Homes, Community Housing Partnership’s family-focused Treasure Island property.
-Things then started to look up.
+With five children and no stable place to live, she spent more than a year seeking shelter, bouncing between the houses of friends and family throughout the Bay Area.
+Trying to stay strong for her children but living with housing instability for a prolonged time, Molly began to fall into depression.
+Fortunately, she was on a housing list through the county, and one day unexpectedly received notification there was a place waiting for her at Island Bay Homes, Community Housing Partnership’s family-focused Treasure Island property.
+Things started to look up.

 The simple-but-powerful combination of housing with support services gave Molly’s family a safe place to get back on their feet.
-“When we finally came to Community Housing Partnership I was happy, my kids were happy, we finally had a place to call our own,” Molly shares of her experience moving in.
-Molly’s family moved into a four-bedroom house on the island, and immediately immersed themselves into the community – attending welcome dinners, Halloween celebrations for her kids, and signing her children up for after-school programs.
-“During my time with Community Housing Partnership I became family with people in the buildings around me,” Molly explains.
+“When we finally came to Community Housing Partnership I was happy, my kids were happy, we finally had a home to call our own.”
+Her family moved into a four-bedroom house on the island, and immediately immersed themselves in the community – attending welcome dinners, Halloween celebrations for her kids and signing them up for after-school programs.
+“During my time with Community Housing Partnership, the people in the buildings around me became family.”
 She even took in two other children in need of support while living on the island, eventually adopting them both as her own.

 Molly and her children also got to know the Resident Services staff at Island Bay Homes as they settled into their new life and began to build a stronger foundation.
-“Anything you need, they are always there and you can call on them,” Molly shares.
-“There’s a sense of security knowing my family is there.”
+“Anything you need, they are always there for you, it gives me a sense of security knowing my family is there.”

 Future plans for Molly and her children